Aliases for GNAQ Gene

 This locus encodes a guanine nucleotide-binding protein.
 The encoded protein, an alpha subunit in the Gq class, couples a seven-transmembrane domain receptor to activation of phospolipase C-beta.
 Mutations at this locus have been associated with problems in platelet activation and aggregation.
 A related pseudogene exists on chromosome 2.[provided by RefSeq, Nov 2010]

 GeneCards Summary for GNAQ Gene

 GNAQ (Guanine Nucleotide Binding Protein (G Protein), Q Polypeptide) is a Protein Coding gene.
-Diseases associated with GNAQ include weber syndrome and capillary malformations, congenital, 1, somatic, mosaic.
+Diseases associated with GNAQ include sturge-weber syndrome, somatic, mosaic and capillary malformations, congenital, 1, somatic, mosaic.
 Among its related pathways are Ras signaling pathway and Signaling by GPCR.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNA14.

 UniProtKB/Swiss-Prot for GNAQ Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems.
 Regulates B-cell selection and survival and is required to prevent B-cell-dependent autoimmunity.
 Regulates chemotaxis of BM-derived neutrophils and dendritic cells (in vitro) (By similarity).